ramykatour/Smart-Contracts-Airdrop-Faucet-presale/README.md

 withdraw(): the function that allows the contract owner to withdraw any ether in the contract getTokenBalance(): a function that returns the current balance of the token in the contract getContractBalance(): a function that returns the current balance of ether in the contract
+## Token
+This smart contract defines a token with a name, symbol, and decimals properties, as well as a totalSupply variable to keep track of the total number of tokens in existence.
+The balanceOf mapping keeps track of the balance of each account, and the allowance mapping keeps track of the amount that one account is allowed to spend on behalf of another account.
+The transfer, approve, and transferFrom functions allow for the transfer of tokens between accounts, while the burn and mint functions allow for the burning and minting of tokens, respectively.